-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Thursday, March 7, 2019.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Thursday, March 7, 2019.

 Construction litigation is hard for people who are counting on their project to be done on time.
 Unfortunately, being done on time doesn’t mean that it is done correctly.
 You have to be aware of some of the common construction defects that can impact these cases.
 Because of the seriousness of some of these issues, anyone who has a construction project in progress or planned should know some of the more common ones.